blackhatethicalhacking/bf_active_sub/README.md

 **Take a list that we provide, add a domain, and it will bruteforce it**

-Written in Bash, basically host is a command that resolves a host if its alive by providing an ip and more after bruteforcing it from a wordlist provided, that checks prefixes of 5000 top combinations, the way its written as we know stdin and stderr can be controlled, so we redirect it to &> /dev/null; which in terminal world, its like black hole :), and then after resolving if it exist, output the result.
+Written in Bash, basically host is a command that resolves a host if its alive by providing an ip and more after bruteforcing it from a wordlist provided, that checks prefixes of 500/5000 top combinations, the way its written as we know stdin and stderr can be controlled, so we redirect it to &> /dev/null; which in terminal world, its like black hole :), and then after resolving if it exist, output the result in your terminal, or save it to a new list.

 You can also Pipe lists as well instead of feeding a list.